A7med01/Documentation/README.md

 ![alt text][image2]

-tools :
+Tools :
--python 3
+- python 3
--OpenCV 4
+- OpenCV 4

 Detaied discription of the code in the note book
 Notes :
--Simple and fast cod  (speed is about 50 image per second) -Work bad if we change the backgroun color or change the light source position , it will work as long as the code is customize with the background and the light source and itensity and this is the case in our application
+- Simple and fast cod  (speed is about 50 image per second)
+- Work bad if we change the backgroun color or change the light source position , it will work as long as the code is customize with the background and the light source and itensity and this is the case in our application